MainulDip/WordPressStudy/102-Block-Editor.md

 `@wordpress/create-block` package is an officially supported tool to scaffold the structure of files needed to create and register a block.

 `wp-scripts` is for node.js dev server, build setups and maintaining library compatibility.
-Comes default with `create-block`.
+Comes default with `create-block`.......

 ### When Docker needs `sudo`:
 add group `this` and `sudo usermod -aG docker $USER`